callumacrae/about-me/readme.md

 ## Bio

-> Callum Macrae is a JavaScript developer and occasional musician based in London, UK, working at SamKnows to make the internet faster for everyone.
-His current favourite things to work with are Vue, and SVGs (but only sometimes at the same time).
-He regularly contributes to open source projects including gulp and his own projects and is the author of Vue.js: Up and Running, a book about getting started with Vue.
+> Callum Macrae is a developer and occasional musician based in London, UK, with a passion for using JavaScript to solve complicated problems.
+His current favourite things to work with are Vue and SVGs (but only sometimes at the same time).
+He is the author of Vue.js: Up and Running, a book about getting started with Vue.
 He can be found on Twitter and GitHub as @callumacrae.

 ## Information